vitessio/website/content/en/docs/17.0/reference/features/tablet-throttler.md

 `v16` is backwards compliant with `v15` and still default to the `v15` configuration.
 We illustrate both configurations so that you understand how to transition from one to the other.

-### v16 and forward
+### v17 and forward

-In `v16`, throttler configuration is found in the [local topology server](../../../concepts/topology-service/).
+In `v17`, throttler configuration is found in the [local topology server](../../../concepts/topology-service/).
 There is one configuration per keyspace.
 All shards and all tablets in all cells have the same throttler configuration: they are all enabled or disabled, and all share the same threshold or custom query.
 Since configuration is stored outside the tablet, it survives tablet restarts.

-`v16` is backward compliant with `v15` and therefore to use the new configuration you must opt-in with the `vttablet` flag `--throttler-config-via-topo` (boolean, disabled by default).
+`v16` introduced a new opt-in `vttablet` flag, `--throttler-config-via-topo`.
+In `v16` this flag defaulted `false`.
+In `v17` this flag now defaults `true`.
 With `--throttler-config-via-topo` set, the tablet will look for configuration in the topology server, and will watch and apply any changes made there.

+When the flag `--throttler-config-via-topo` is set (and it is set by default), the following flags are ignored even if specified.
+These flags are scheduled to be removed in `v18`and `v19`:

+- `--enable_lag_throttler`
+- `--throttle_threshold`
+- `--throttle_metrics_query`
+- `--throttle_metrics_threshold`
+- `--throttle_check_as_check_self`

 Updating the throttler config is done via `vtctlclient` or `vtctldclient`.
 For example: